 Below are links to short video tutorials that directly address the above actions.

 2. From supported software.

-When uploading 2D drawings we recommend the second option.
-When uploading 3D geometry we also recommend uploading from the native authoring tools wherever possible.
+When uploading sheets we recommend the second option.
+When uploading 3D models we also recommend uploading from the native authoring tools wherever possible.

 This is a list of current direct plug-ins with authoring softwares.